jidnyasadthakre07/yt-to-article-pdf/README.md

 # 📺 YouTube Video Summarizer

-> **Transform any YouTube video into a structured, professional article — instantly.**
+> **> Convert YouTube videos into polished AI-generated articles and downloadable PDFs in seconds.**
 > Powered by Google Gemini 2.5 Flash · Built with Streamlit · Export to PDF & TXT

 Paste a YouTube URL → Get a polished article with **Title, Introduction, Key Points & Conclusion** — ready to download in seconds.